irek02/tech-lead-notes/README.md

 Definition:

-Resposibilities:

 Required skills:

 Pros:

 Cons:

+## What desribes a tech lead

 ## NOVICES

-More about the future state of the system.
-How adding features today will affect the abliity of adding feature tomorrow.
-The original developer is not the only person who need to understand the solution, it's your job to consider whether the entire team can understand it and shape it.

-Enable everyone to contribute.
-Avoid rewrites due to people working different ways.
-Manage debt to make easier to add code.
-Ensure the code addresses business needs.
-Maximize the efforts of the entire group, not just an individual.
+Business / goals

+* Ensure the code addresses business needs.
+* Liaise with the BA (bis analyst) to ensure the team is aligned with the product vision and business direction.
+* Align people towards the goal.
+Otherwise it is just a group of people, not a team.
+* Evaluate effort/time investment towards business vision.

+Big picture / System thinking / Future state / Vision / Architecture / Matching requirements / Non-functional reqs

-Focus on the overall vision.
+* Focus on the overall vision.
-Understand the big picture.
+* Understand the big picture.
-Consider fearutes impact on the overall system.
-Consider how the application fits into the whole ecosystem.
+* Consider how the application fits into the whole ecosystem.
+* Consider fearutes impact on the overall system.
+Does it make it hard to add features tomorrow?
-Look at the consequences that a choice has on others and future work/rework.
+* Look at the consequences that a choice has on others and future work/rework.
-Evaluate decisions with a long-term view.
+* Evaluate decisions with a long-term view.
-Be concerned if a choice makes it difficult to change the system tomorrow.
+* Be concerned if a choice makes it difficult to change the system tomorrow.
 Make others aware of it.
-Understand requirements and constraints, design high-level architecture, then evolve it over time.
-Understand the difference between short-term and long-term decisions.
-Steer technical vision and arch changes
-Step back to see if the project stil heading in the right dierection.

-Facilitate tech discussions.
-Lead in good design and architecture.

-Be not only goal oriented but people origented.

-Liaise with the BA (bis analyst) to ensure the team is aligned with the product vision and business direction.

-Motivate technical excellense.

-What is valuable effort/Time investment towards business vision.

-Keeping an eye on each developer and what's coming up in the team.

-Attend domain modeling seesions

-Mentor, better communicate ideas, make the most of each developer

-Less time for coding.
-Often, someone else has to finish your work.

-Avoid being the single point of contact for technical quwstions.

-Align people towards the goal.
-Otherwise it is just a group of people, not a team.

-Match interest and opportunities by learning about each team member.

-Often, it is more effective ot pair in the beginning and let them finish the task.

-Whenever possible - delegate.
-Delegating and communication is essential.
-Delegated decisions are satisfiable more often than you think.

-CPU/Mem is cheap.
-Complex code is costly to maintain.

-Discussions without an outcome are useless.

-Step in to make a decision if the team is unable to come to an aggreement.

-Build relationships and keep an eye on the relationships within the team.

-Lead where the team cannot lead and facilitate where the team can lead.
-Many problems of self-organizing teams can be solved by having a leader.

-If you are in meetings, your team is missing the tech lead.
+* Understand requirements and constraints, design high-level architecture, then evolve it over time.
+* Understand the difference between short-term and long-term decisions.
+* Steer technical vision and arch changes
+* Step back to see if the project stil heading in the right dierection.

+Motivate / Lead / Enable success

+* Facilitate tech discussions.
+* Lead in good design and architecture.
+* Attend domain modeling seesions
+* Motivate technical excellense.
+* Match interest and opportunities by learning about each team member.
+* Build relationships and keep an eye on the relationships within the team.
+* Make the team feel successful.
+* Bring positive energy.
+Stir things up to ask questions, make everyone have a fair say.
+* Enable everyone to contribute.
+* Maximize the efforts of the entire group, not just an individual.
+* Step in to make a decision if the team is unable to come to an aggreement.
+* They lead where the team cannot lead and facilitate where the team does not need the leader.
+* Many problems of self-organizing teams can be solved by having a leader.
+* Help the team to figure out what work not to do.
+* Both goal-oriented and people-oriented.
+* Keeping an eye on each developer and what's coming up in the team.
+* Mentor, better communicate ideas, make the most of each developer

+Delegation / Less coding

+* They spend less time coding.
+Often, someone else has to finish their work due to distractions.
+* Will no longer the best coder because you do not code as much.
+* Not responsible for being the best coder but for making sure everyone does their best.
+* Avoid being the single point of contact for technical quwstions.
+* Whenever possible - delegate.
+* Delegating and communication is essential.
+* Delegated decisions are satisfiable more often than you think.

+Other

+* They often concerned more about code maintainability than saving few CPU/Memory resources with tricky optimizations.
+* Ensure that others can understand the solution when reviewing code.
+* Manage debt to make easier to add code.

+* They consider discussions without outcome to be useless.
+* Prioritizatoin and decision making is hard so do it when you're fresh in the morning.

+* If you are constantly in meetings, your team is missing the tech lead.
 If you are in code, business is missing the tech lead.

-Help the team to figure out what work not to do.

-Make the team feel successful.
-Bring positive energy.
-Stir things up to ask questions, make everyone have a fair say.

-Prioritizatoin and decision making is hard so do it when you're fresh in the morning.

-Not responsible for being the best coder but for making sure everyone does their best.
-Will no longer the best coder because you do not code as much.

-Encourage the team to use socratic questioning before letting them presenting the idea
+* Encourage the team to use socratic questioning before letting them presenting the idea

 ## PEOPLE